 - Place your bet: And now for the fun part.
 You’ve done your research, you’ve developed a strategy, you’ve chosen your game and you’re ready to make your first bet.
 Most sportsbook apps and sites are going to make this part extremely easy.
 You select your game, you select your bet, you make your wager and then you review it all and hit submit.

 When it comes time to place that first bet on the Pistons, or any NBA team for that matter, you’re going to see odds listings that look something like this:

 - Detroit Pistons +13.5 (-110) +155 O 203.5 (-110)

 - LA Lakers -13.5 (-110) -175 U 203.5 (-110)

 What does that all mean?
 The good news is that none of it is really complicated to understand, so we’ll give you a quick breakdown of what you’re seeing.

 First up, and most obvious, are the team names.
-What you’re seeing in the listing above is a game in which the Detroit Pistons will be playing the Los Angeles Lakers.
+What you’re seeing in the listing above is a game in which the Detroit Pistons played the Los Angeles Lakers.